readyplayerme/rpm-unreal-sdk/CONTRIBUTING.md

-# Welcome to the Ready Player Me Unity SDK (Core) contributing guide
+# Welcome to the Ready Player Me Unreal SDK contributing guide

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [https://github.com/readyplayerme/rpm-unreal-sdk](https://github.com/readyplayerme/rpm-unreal-sdk) :sparkles:.